Adaptive Conditional Gradient Sliding: Projection-Free and Line-Search-Free Acceleration: Convergence Analysis for Convex Objective Functions

 where $\E := \frac{1}{2\beta}\|z_0 - x^*\|^2 + \frac{\eta_2}{2}(5L_1/2 - 1/\eta_1)\|z_1 - z_0\|^2$ and $\overline{x}_k := (\sum_{i=1}^{k-1}((\tau_i + 1)\eta_{i+1} - \tau_{i+1}\eta_{i+2})x_i + (\tau_k + 1)\eta_{k+1}x_k)/(\sum_{i=2}^{k+1}\eta_i)$, with $\Scal_k$ defined in~\cref{proposition:convex-obj-ineq}. \end{theorem}

 Using~\cref{theorem:convex-obj-decrease}, we now establish convergence rates of \adcgs for convex objective functions under adaptive stepsizes and inexact inner solves controlled by $\{\delta_k\}$.
 Here, $\Scal_k$ collects the error contributions induced by the inner tolerances $\{\delta_k\}$, and a key step in the next result is to upper bound this accumulation explicitly.
-Moreover, $\delta_k$ determines the inner computational effort needed to obtain $z_k$: by~\cref{theorem:cg-complexity}, the $k$-th subproblem can be solved with at most $T_k=\lceil 6D^2/(\eta_k\delta_k)\rceil$ iterations of the inner CG routine (equivalently, LMO calls).
+Moreover, $\delta_k$ determines the inner computational effort needed to obtain $z_k$: by~\cref{theorem:cg-complexity}, the $k$-th subproblem can be solved with at most $T_k=\lceil 6D^2/(\eta_k\delta_k)\rceil$ iterations of the inner CG routine, \ie, LMO calls.
 The corollaries below provide simple schedules for $\{\delta_k\}$ that keep $\Scal_k$ under control while preserving acceleration.
+The proof is given in Appendix~\ref{app:proof-corollary-convex-sublinear}.

 \begin{corollary} Suppose that $L_k$ is defined in~\eqref{def:adaptive-step-size-1} and~\eqref{def:adaptive-step-size}.
 Let $\tau_1=0$ and $\tau_k=k/2$ for all $k\ge2$, let $\beta_k$ be given by~\eqref{ineq:beta} with $\beta\in(0,1-\sqrt{6}/3]$, and let $\delta_k=\frac{D_0^2}{k^{1+\theta}(k+1)}$, where $D_0:=\|z_0-x^*\|$ and $\theta>0$.
 Let $\{\eta_k\}$ satisfy